 - The war for attention; being distracted and often overwhelmed by a profusion of electronic and online devices available 24/7.

-- Focus on the bottom line; securing ROI in uncertain and unstable times, questioning whether learning a short term cost or a longer term investment and lever for future competitiveness?
+- Focus on the bottom line; securing ROI in uncertain and unstable times, questioning whether learning a short term cost or a longer-term investment and lever for future competitiveness?

-- Focusing the learning content and process mix; applying design thinking processes to empathize with modern learners to create contextualized experiences.
+- Focusing on the learning content and process mix; applying design thinking processes to empathize with modern learners to create contextualized experiences.